Charlotte of Belgium: Comics

-In October 2018, Dargaud published the first volume of a series of biographical comics, Charlotte impératrice - La Princesse et l'Archiduc, by Matthieu Bonhomme (drawing) and Fabien Nury (screenplay).
-The second volume, entitled Charlotte impératrice - L'Empire, was published in May 2021.
-The third volume, entitled Charlotte impératrice - Adios, Carlotta, was published in July 2023.
-One more volume is planned.
+On 24 August 2018, Dargaud published the first volume of a series of biographical comics, Charlotte impératrice - La Princesse et l'Archiduc, by Matthieu Bonhomme (drawing) and Fabien Nury (screenplay).
+The second volume, entitled Charlotte impératrice - L'Empire, was published on 12 June 2020.
+The third volume, entitled Charlotte impératrice - Adios, Carlotta, was published on 12 May 2023.
+The fourth and last volume, entitled Charlotte impératrice - 60 ans de solitude, was published on 18 April 2025.

 Music

 In 1866, the liberal writer Vicente Riva Palacio composed a satirical song called Adiós, mamá Carlota (Goodbye, mother Carlota), criticizing Carlota, the imperialists and conservative politicians.
 It is based on the poem Adiós, oh Patria mía (Goodbye, my homeland) written in 1842 by Ignacio Rodríguez Galván.
-The American composer Charles Wakefield Cadman composed a work in 1944 for violoncello and piano called "A Mad Empress Remembers", inspired by Carlota's last years.